meza/trance-stack/README.md

 version is created.
 This allows you to iterate on features for an upcoming release and not worry about bumping the version number every time you push a commit that introduces a new feature or a fix.

-For example if you have a `1.0.0` version in production, and you push a commit to the `alpha` branch, the version will be `1.1.0-alpha.0`.
+For example, if you have a `1.0.0` version in production, and you push a commit to the `alpha` branch, the version will be `1.1.0-alpha.0`.
 If you push another commit to the `alpha` branch, the version will be `1.1.0-alpha.1` and so on.

 When you merge a pull request from the `alpha` or `beta` branch to the `main` branch, all the changes in those branches